DHSTTOS/documents/implementation/deployment.md

 # Deployment/Installation Manual for the ADIN Inspector System

 ## Tested software environment:
-(With frontend and backend on the same server)
-Ubuntu 18.04.1 LTS
+(With front-end and back-end on the same server) Ubuntu 18.04.1 LTS

 default-jdk 2:1.10-63ubuntu1\~02 amd64